Is the pill dangerous for your health?

 Is the pill really dangerous?

 The aim here is not to put the pill on trial, but rather to provide information on the advantages and disadvantages of the little pill swallowed by thousands of French women every day.
 Contraception is a personal matter: the pill may be just right for you, with no major side effects, while your sister may prefer an IUD!
-The choice is yours!
+It's up to you to choose what you prefer!
 The best contraception is the one that's right for YOU!
 To discuss your choice of contraceptive method, talk to your partner: it's a choice that's made by both of you.
 Don't hesitate to ask a health professional - doctor, gynecologist or midwife - about the various alternatives available.
 Today, there are many alternatives to the pill, including hormonal contraceptives such as the implant (which may be particularly suitable for those who tend to forget to take their pill), the patch, the vaginal ring, the hormonal IUD and so on.
-There are also hormone-free methods such as the copper IUD, various cycle observation methods, symptothermia and condoms (male and female).....
+There are also non-hormonal methods such as the copper IUD, various cycle observation methods, symptothermia and condoms (male and female).....
 Male contraceptive methods are also appearing on the market: it may be worthwhile finding out more about them.

-It's up to you to decide which criterion is most important to you, as each contraceptive has its advantages and disadvantages:
+It's up to you to decide which criterion is most important to you, as each contraceptive has its own advantages and disadvantages:

-• efficiency rate
+• effectiveness rate

 • frequency of use

-• price (refunded or not)
+• price (reimbursed or not)

 • hormones or not